ZebMcKayhan/WireguardManager/README.md

 ```
 Now, WGM may ask you for a ddns to put as endpoint for this peer.
 As we dont have any, just press enter to leave it blank.

 Next it will ask if it should bind this peer to wg21.
-Here you should answer: NO.
+Here you should answer: NO (or more correctly, press enter to skip).

 For restart of wg21 you could select no and no point in viewing qrcode.